-3.3 Other Ways of Getting Involved
+3.3 Ways to get involved

-Consumer Panel

-A Consumer panel provides a sounding-board for ideas on proposed changes to our services and policies and to enable discussion on current issues.
-The Consumer Panel considers approximately 4 issues each year e.g.: Our complaints process, reviewing our newsletter.
+Consumer Panel Our consumer panel provides a sounding-board for ideas on proposed changes to our services and policies and to enable discussion on current issues.
+The consumer panel meets 4 times per year and discussions may include: our complaints process; reviewing our newsletter.
+Resident Groups If you are interested in getting involved in the community and would like to take an active part in establishing a local Residents' Group, we can help!
+Residents' groups are a valuable forum for discussing issues of general concern and considering how best to improve the area in which you live.

-Further information is available from the office.

-Residents Groups

-If you are interested in getting involved in the community and would like to take an active part in establishing a local Residents' Group, we can help.

-Residents' Groups are a valuable forum for discussing issues of general concern and considering how best to improve the area in which you live.
 They are also a good way of influencing, on an ongoing basis, our services and policy reviews.

-Burnbank Gardens Association

-If you live in the Burnbank area you may wish to attend the Burnbank Gardens Association (BGA).
-This Residents' Group currently notify Residents of upcoming meetings by hand delivering newsletters, look out for this coming through your door.

-Blythswood Local Lettings Initiative

-Do you value good neighbours?
-Could you give positive advice to households wishing to become GWHA tenants?
-Do you have 3 hours to spare every couple of months?
-Do you like meeting new people?

-If the answer to the above is "Yes" then we would welcome your involvement as a Tenant Volunteer on our local letting panel.
-The panel comprises tenant volunteers and staff and meets households for an informal chat about what becoming a GWHA tenant means, sharing knowledge and experience to provide prospective households with a welcoming informative experience.
-You do not need to live at Blythswood court to join.

-Annual Tenants Conference

-Our Annual Tenants Conference, normally held on a Saturday morning in late January, is an opportunity for you to provide us with your feedback on our annual rent review as well as any policy changes or new initiatives we may be proposing.
-It is also a good opportunity to meet Staff and fellow residents.
+Annual Tenant Conference Our Annual Tenant Conference, normally held on a Saturday morning in late January, is an opportunity for you to provide us with your feedback on our annual rent review as well as any policy changes or new initiative we may be proposing.
+It is also a good opportunity to meet staff and fellow residents.